chef/knife-tidy/README.md

 # Description

 This tool is intended to be used to report on the state of Chef Server objects that can be tidied up.
-It can also help by applying some tidiness if desired.
+It can also help by applying some general good ol' fashioned tidiness if desired.

 # Requirements